Pilot in fatal F-16 crash identified; Madison fighter jets grounded as Air Force launches investigation

-The Wisconsin National Guard said Friday an Air Force captain from New Mexico was the pilot who died when his F-16 fighter jet crashed Tuesday during a training exercise over Michigan's Upper Peninsula.
+Madison’s Air National Guard unit has grounded pilots as the military investigates the crash of an F-16 fighter jet that killed an Air Force captain from New Mexico during a training exercise Tuesday over Michigan’s Upper Peninsula.

 Capt.
-Durwood "Hawk" Jones, age 37, died when the jet crashed in Michigan's Hiawatha National Forest, the Wisconsin National Guard said in a statement.
+Durwood “Hawk” Jones, 37, died when the jet crashed in Michigan’s Hiawatha National Forest, the Wisconsin National Guard said in a statement Friday.
 Jones, of Albuquerque, New Mexico, joined the Air National Guard in 2011.

 A decorated combat veteran, Jones graduated from F-16 basic qualification training in 2015 and served three deployments, including one to Afghanistan in 2019, according to the Guard.